EvaGraceSmith/Reading-Notes/201/class-01.md

 [Semantics.](https://developer.mozilla.org/en-US/docs/Glossary/Semantics)

-## Why should you use an <h1> element over a <span> element to display a top level heading?
+## Why should you use an /<h1> element over a "<span>" element to display a top level heading?
- the <h1> element gives the text it wraps around the role of a top level heading on your page.
+ the "<h1>" element gives the text it wraps around the role of a top level heading on your page.
 ## What are the benefits of using semantic tags in our HTML?
 It gives the piece of code meaning.